 With the Backstage Media Locker you can upload and manage your photos and headshots, video and audio reels, and resumes and documents all in one place.

 You can also control how to display your media elsewhere on Backstage by using the Media Locker to add and remove items from your profile; attach media to your applications; control your media item’s privacy settings; change the names and captions displayed with your media; and even crop and rotate your photos.

 Your Media Locker automatically includes all of the images, videos, audio clips, and documents that are displayed on your profile, plus any additional media items you choose to add.
-The first tab in the Media Locker displays your photos.
-You can switch to other media types by clicking the menu tabs:

 You can also search through your media using the search bar.
 Options include searching by keyword, and filtering by the settings associated with your media.
 For instance, you can filter your media to quickly see which of your files are included or not included in your profile:

 Uploading Photos and Documents and Video and Audio Reels